 - Consider lower altitude treks from this list if you are not experienced

 - Always remember that the weather can change hourly in the mountains

 Most treks are possible in early December but it's not advisable to end up at a base camp or pass past mid-December as snow or ice could block a route.
 The main throngs of trekking tourists are largely gone now so there's no crowding.

 December means the start of winter in Nepal.
-However don't rule out the beginning of the month as quite often the peak season hangs on for a week or two.
-From mid-December on winter often arrived in full force with freezing winds and snow in the mountains.
-Expect large variation in the temperatures from 21 degrees down to freezing and below towards the end of the month.
+However don't rule out the beginning to mid portions of the month as quite often the peak season hangs on for a week or two.
+From mid-December on winter has often arrived in full force with freezing winds and snow in the mountains.
+Expect large variations in the temperature from 21 degrees down to freezing and below towards the end of the month.
 Naturally temperatures drop the higher up you go but the views are pristine.
 Do make sure your guide calls ahead on a regular basis if you are trekking in later December weeks to make sure about weather conditions - many guides do not do this for fear of cutting a trek short.

 * weather temperatures and conditions change as you go up in altitude or descend.
 Likewise there are variations depending on the trek.
 Always expect passes and base camps to have more extreme conditions.
 The temperatures listed here are only used as rough indications.